hullw-lab/dl-assignment1/README.md

 ### Run All Experiments

-Run all 9 experiments automatically:
+Run all nine combinations:

 ```bash
 python train.py --all
 ```

-This will train and evaluate all combinations (may take several hours).
+This trains and evaluates every dataset–architecture pair and may take a long time depending on hardware.

 ### Visualize Results

-After training, generate comparison plots:
+Generate plots after training:

 ```bash
 python utils/visualize.py